mr-Mojo/NICER/README.md

 </p>

 ## How to run it?
+This repository contains an interactive GUI for NICER.
+To start the GUI, simply run `main.py`.

-More readme to come soon.
+More readme will follow soon.